CapsicoHealth/Tilda/README.md

 have to write it all and focus on your business logic.<BR>
 <BR>
-This work is based on ideas and experience gathered over the past 15 years building large data systems and complex applications, from EJB containers, to Hibernate-based systems, and more recently, a full-fledge real-time clinical analytics platform.
-Tilda aims to be as transparent and simple as possible, providing a fairly flat view of your data and projecting across multiple tiers of your application.
+This work is based on ideas and experience gathered over the past 15 years building large data systems and complex applications, from CORBA runtimes and EJB containers, to Hibernate-based or myBatis systems, and more recently, a full-fledged real-time clinical analytics platform.
+Tilda aims to be as transparent and simple as possible for the application programmer, providing a fairly flat view of your data and projecting across multiple tiers of your application.
 For example, the platform only support minimal joins at the application level and requires you to define Views in the database, and appropriate indices, to structure your system.
-The code generated is human-readable from the get go and is easy toi walk throgh and understand if need be.
-Tilda also provides a runtime environment to allow for caching, model introspection etc...<BR>
+The code generated is human-readable from the get go and is easy to walk through and understand if need be.
+But you don't have to!
+Tilda also provides a runtime environment to allow for caching, model introspection, data validation, security, performance reporting and notifications.<BR>
 <BR>
 Contrary to ORMs such as Hibernate or myBatis, Tilda takes a decidely database-centric view of the world: we believe you cannot build a complex large-scale performing data applciation without thinking about it full-stack, and it all starts at the database level.
-Without understanding that level, it's easy to write code and grow your application with complete disregard to the performance andscalability constraints of your backend.
+Without understanding that level, it's easy to write code and grow your application with complete disregard to the performance and scalability constraints of your backend.
+This is Data to the metal, and all the way up full stack.
 Simple things are really easy, and Tilda can model complex data arrangements in a simple manner.
 But Tilda will definitely get in the way if you try to do something that doesn't fit the model, for example, execute a complex query witout the proper indices on the underlying data.<BR>
 <BR>
 At this time, Tilda only supports Java 1.8 as a target language, and Postgres 9.x as a target Database.
 However, the framework was built to support targetting other languages (such as .Net for example), and other databases (MS SQL Server is a priority to be built soon, and other databases, including NOSQL backends such as Cassandra and MongoDB are in the works).
-Ultimately, we are aiming for an extensible data architecture that woudl enable integration with different formats, such as CSV, or HL7 (a standard healthcare data exchange format), and other the ability to extend the patterns supported (for example, automatically generating mini data marts for local reporting needs).<BR>
+Ultimately, we are aiming for an extensible data architecture that would enable integration with different formats, such as CSV, or HL7 (a standard healthcare data exchange format), and the ability to extend the patterns supported (for example, automatically generating mini data marts for local reporting needs).
+Tilda ultimately strives at identifying core patterns used in a complex data-driver application, and capture them as reusable declarative bits so you can assemble them to match your needs.<BR>
 <BR>
 Over the next few months, we will be trying to add more documentation and sample apps, but we are prioritizing work that directly affects production-ready features for our own Healthcare data platform currently deployed at several